 Why did you decide to do microblading?

 I have decent eyebrows naturally, but they were patchy in areas and I lacked a tail on both sides, especially on my right brow.
 I would spend at least 10 minutes a day filling in, reshaping, and half the time over correcting my brows to the point where it became a daily chore.
 My brows were something I could never leave the house without doing so I would always have to allot time for them in the morning.
 There were even days where I would look in the mirror and realize they were either A) way too dark or B) not even matching #fail.
-After pulling the trigger and deciding to get my eyebrows microbladed I honestly don’t think I could go back to doing them everyday; I wake up and they are already perfect.
+After pulling the trigger and deciding to get my eyebrows microbladed I honestly don’t think I could go back to doing them everyday; I wake up and they are already perfect, when I get my eyebrows done I also like to get my lips done by the best doctor at lip fillers Liverpool.

 Where did you get them done?